weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 **Cons**
 - Notifier service account needs permissions for promotion resources.
-- Current api layer is designed (authz, entitlments, etc ) as an experience layer for weave gitops enterprise users while the promotion webhook is intended to be used by a machine audience.
+- Current api layer is designed as an experience layer for users (humans) while the promotion webhook is intended for machines.

 ### Alternative B: weave gitops api + pipeline controller  + promotion executor